-The call transfer feature is automatically activated when one, two, or three transfer queues are assigned to the Table OFCENG parameter TOPS\TRANSFER\TYPES.
+The call transfer feature is activated automatically when one, two, or three transfer queues are assigned to the Table OFCENG parameter TOPS_TRANSFER_TYPES.
 After the transfer queues have been activated for the first time, they can be controlled from the SADS, TADS, or FADS TTY.